acm-ndsu/Byte-le-2025/docs/_build/html/_sources/team.rst

 The first and second examples show that your Leader's ClassType can be the same as *one (1)* Generic's ClassType.

-The third examples shows a team with every character having a unique ClassType.
+The third example shows a team with every character having a unique ClassType.

-The fourth and fifth examples show how the two Generic characters can have the same ClassType, but the Leader then *must* have a different ClassType.
+The fourth and fifth examples show how the two Generic characters can have the same ClassType, but the Leader *must* have a different ClassType.